huntdatacenter/docs/docs/administer-science/services/specifications.md

 **Minor updates**.
 Minor updates do -not- affect services.
 Minor updates are specified by increasing decimals (v2.1, v2.2, v2.3, etc).
 Minor updates follow the effective date of major updates and take precedence of previous versions when they are published on this page.

+## Archive

 | **Version** | **Announced** | **Effective** |
 | - | - | - |
 | [HUNT Cloud Services Specification v2.6](https://assets.hdc.ntnu.no/assets/services/hunt-cloud-services-specifications-2-6.pdf)(pdf) | 2021-07-01 | 2021-10-01 |

+## Changes

+See document information in PDF file for document changes.